 Dust is all around us.
 Even is all around us, even when we have just removed it thoroughly, all around the house, every nook and corner and even how to reach places.
 This is mainly because you probably don’t practice the proper dusting routine.
 And because dust is annoying, but this is a topic for another article.
-Since our professional house cleaning staff does more dusting than any average house owner or office manager, we guess that we are the best professionals that can give you a few advices and recommendations on how to get rid of dust successfully and conquer its habit to collect in piles all over again and to be attracted like a magnet by… well, by anything in the house really!
+Since our professional house cleaning staff does more dusting than any average house owner or office manager, we guess that we are the best professionals that can give you a few advice and recommendations on how to get rid of dust successfully and conquer its habit to collect in piles all over again and to be attracted like a magnet by… well, by anything in the house really!

 Here are a few efficient and time-proven tips and tricks you can successfully incorporate in your house and office cleaning routine.

 - Polish – yay or nay? – Discovering such a great diversity of cleaning and additional care products at the shelves in your local store doesn’t mean you need them all.
 Polish is a perfect example of that rule.
 Polishing may sound like a great idea that goes a long way and guarantees the dust-free surfaces you are seeking after, but this is not always the best idea.
 In fact, getting rid of the dust in most of the situations requires simply a damp microfiber cloth that won’t leave fluffs and marks and that’s it, really!
 Not a rocket science, for sure!
 On the other hand furniture polish is still great for wooden surfaces, because they can benefit from additional protection and improved condition and look.
 But painted or matte surfaces can actually be totally ruined and damaged if you polish them, so when in doubt, be sure to stick to the old, but gold water.